Skip to content

 On November 14, 1955, Kentucky announced a $3 billion highway improvement plan, while 740 Kentucky teachers demanded a pay raise immediately.

 On November 14, 1966, Muhammad Ali (27-0) fought Cleveland “Big Cat” Williams (65-5-1) in the Houston Astrodome.
 Williams, 33, once a formidable fighter, was worn out by this time.
 He had been shot in the stomach by a police officer, attacked by a girlfriend with a meat cleaver, and gone toe-to-toe twice with Liston, being KO’d early in both fights.
-Ali became concerned that Williams might be badly hurt if the fight took too long.
+Ali became concerned that Williams might be badly hurt if the about took too long.
 An indoor-record 35,460 saw Ali, in his own words, “the night I was at my best.”
 Howard Cosell told boxing writer Thomas Hauser, “The greatest Ali ever was as a fighter was against Williams.
 That night, he was the most devastating fighter who ever lived.”
 He also did the Ali Shuffle for the 1st time as a pro before knocking out Williams in the 3rd round lived.

 November 14, 1967, Army SP5 Paul E. Johnson from Lookout in Pike County died fighting in the Vietnam War.